davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 So the random crashes, freezes and disconnects that didn't seem like a big deal before are now insurmountable thanks to scale.
 Cloud providers have this problem times 100: they operate huge networks with many thousands of computers distributed all across the planet.
 Every minute, there’s bound to be new nonsense cropping up somewhere in the network; it happens so much because the network is so large.
 They can spend as much money and hire as many people to maintain the system as they like, and still never get ahead of all the problems constantly starting up.

-To say it again, in no uncertain terms: the hardware running your code is not 100% reliable, the network is not 100% reliable, operating systems are not 100% reliable, and we have no path to making any of these things 100% reliable.
+To say it again in no uncertain terms: the hardware running your code is not 100% reliable, the network is not 100% reliable, operating systems are not 100% reliable, and we have no path to 100% reliability for any of these things.

-But you know what?
+Does that sound terrible?
+Because distributed systems people know all this and they’re cool with it.
+Distributed systems people always end up like this:

 [ this is fine dog meme ]

-It took the entire field of distributed systems working together for many years, but in the end we figured out how to write software that papers over these reliability problems.
+You see, it took the entire field of distributed systems many years, but in the end we figured out how to write software that papers over these reliability problems.
 Today, large distributed systems everywhere are underpinned by **fault-tolerant** software algorithms, which (magically) work even when the infrastructure they run on doesn’t.

 How can this be?
 It turns out when stuff fails in a distributed system, it fails in predictable ways.
-Any time your code asks the system to do something, one of three things happens:
+Any time your code asks the system to do something, one of three things will happen:

-* It does what you asked it to do
+* The system does what you asked it to do
 * It does what you asked, but it takes a really long time to do it
 * Nothing happens at all

 One thing you do not need to worry about: the system will not go rogue and start doing random things you didn’t ask it to.
-All the things that will happen are things you coded to happen ... you just can’t be sure how soon anything will happen, or which things won’t end up happening at all.
-We can handle these problems with two basic strategies:
+All the things that will happen are things you coded to happen ... you just can’t be sure how soon anything will happen, or which things might end up not happening at all.
+It turns out we can handle these problems with two basic strategies:

 * Keep backup copies of all data, in case any of the machines storing that data crashes
 * Keep retrying things until they happen, to deal with delays and dropped requests